stain/s11.no/content/2022/phd/updating-ld-for-fdo/index.md

 Considering the potential of FDOs when combined with the mature technology stack of LD, here we briefly discuss how FDO principles can be achieved using existing standards.
 The general principles (G1–G9) apply well: Open standards with HTTP being stable for 30 years, JSON-LD is widely used, FAIR practitioners mainly use RDF, and a clear abstraction between the RDF model with stable bindings available in multiple serialisations.

-However, when considering the specific principles (FDOF1–FODF12) we find that additional constraints and best practices need to be established – arbitrary LD resources cannot be assumed to follow FDO principles.
-This is equivalent to how existing use of DOIP is not FDO-compliant without additional constraints.s
+However, when considering the specific principles (FDOF1–FDOF12) we find that additional constraints and best practices need to be established – arbitrary LD resources cannot be assumed to follow FDO principles.
+This is equivalent to how existing use of DOIP is not FDO-compliant without additional constraints.

-Namely, persistent identifiers (PIDs) (FDOF1) are common in LD world (e.g. using [http://purl.org/](http://purl.org/) or [https://w3id.org/](https://w3id.org/)), however they don’t always have a declared type (FDOF2), or the PID may not even appear in the metadata.
+Namely, persistent identifiers (PIDs) [[McMurry 2017](https://doi.org/10.1371/journal.pbio.2001414)] (FDOF1) are common in LD world (e.g. using [http://purl.org/](http://purl.org/) or [https://w3id.org/](https://w3id.org/)), however they don’t always have a declared type (FDOF2), or the PID may not even appear in the metadata.
 URL-based PIDs are resolvable (FDOF3), typically over HTTP using redirections and content-negotiation.
 One great advantage of RDF is that all attributes are defined semantic artefacts with PIDs (FDOF4), and attributes can be reused across vocabularies.

 While CRUD operations (FDOF6) are supported by native HTTP operations (GET/PUT/POST/DELETE) as in [LDP](https://www.w3.org/TR/ldp/), there is little consistency on how to define operation interfaces in LD (FDOF5).
 Existing REST approaches like [OpenAPI](https://swagger.io/specification/) and [URI templates](https://doi.org/10.17487/RFC6570) are mature and good candidates, and should be related to defined types to support machine-actionable composition (FDOF7).
 HTTP error code _410 Gone_ is used in tombstone pages for removed resources (FDOF12), although more frequent is _404 Not Found_.